Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Domestic policy

 At home he sought to "kill Home Rule with kindness" by launching a land reform programme which helped hundreds of thousands of Irish peasants gain land ownership and largely ended complaints against English landlords.
-The Elementary School Teachers (Superannuation) Act of 1898 enabled teachers to secure an annuity via the payment of voluntary contributions.
-The Elementary Education (Defective and Epileptic Children) Act of 1899 permitted school boards to provide for the education of mentally and physically defective and epileptic children.
+The Elementary School Teachers (Superannuation) Act 1898 (61 & 62 Vict. c.
+57) enabled teachers to secure an annuity via the payment of voluntary contributions.
+The Elementary Education (Defective and Epileptic Children) Act 1899 (62 & 63 Vict. c.
+32) permitted school boards to provide for the education of mentally and physically defective and epileptic children.

 Honours and retirement

 In 1895 and 1900 he was honoured with appointments as Lord Warden of the Cinque Ports and High Steward of the City and Liberty of Westminster, which he held for life.

-On 11 July 1902, in failing health and broken hearted over the death of his wife, Salisbury resigned.
+On 11 July 1902, in failing health and broken-hearted over the death of his wife, Salisbury resigned.
 He was succeeded by his nephew, Arthur Balfour.
 King Edward VII conferred upon him the Grand Cross of the Royal Victorian Order (GCVO), with the order star set in brilliants, during his resignation audience.